kubernetes/kubernetes/staging/src/k8s.io/kubectl/docs/book/pages/reference/kustomize.md

 kind: Kustomization
 configMapGenerator:
 # generate a ConfigMap named my-java-server-props-<some-hash> where each file
-# in the list appears as a data entry (keyed by base filename).
+# in the list appears as a data entry (keyed by base filename or explicitly specified name).
 - name: my-java-server-props
   files:
   - application.properties
-  - more.properties
+  - extra.properties=more.properties
 # generate a ConfigMap named my-java-server-env-vars-<some-hash> where each literal
 # in the list appears as a data entry (keyed by literal key).
 - name: my-java-server-env-vars